 Koh Samui, off the east coast of the country and Phuket off the west coast of Thailand are two popular tourist destinations.
 Koh Samui lies in the Gulf of Thailand and Phuket lies in the Andamen Sea, south west of the mainland.

+On the central west coast of Phuket you will find the busy and popular beach, Patong beach which is where Phukets tourism is centered around.
 On Patong Beach you will find most of the nightlife and the busiest and cheapest shopping district.

 See here for average conditions in Phuket